Mungert69/VoyagerWebReact/README.md

 This project is the front end of a web app for Voyager World Travel.
 This is the react front end.
 It was unfinished.
-It is a little dated now as it uses component classes.
+It is a little dated now as it uses component classes and Redux.
 Feel free to copy code if you find it usefull